cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/application-evaluation-rubric.md

 - No mention of work experience or research experience **in parallel to coursework.**
 - The student has limited “remote research” experience.
-- No involvement in extracurricular activities or clearly defined commitment to diversity
+- No involvement in extracurricular activities or clearly defined commitment to diversity.
-- Does not present clear motivations for a research career
+- Does not present clear motivations for a research career.